Lalit-Dumka/Jetson-Orin-Nano-Super/readme.md

 - [Jetson AI Lab Initial Setup Guide][3]

 ---

+## create_8gb_swap.sh

+- **Purpose**: Automates the creation and activation of a swap file on Linux systems (Nvidia Jetson Orin Nano Super here).
+- **Use**:
+  - Prompts the user for the desired swap size (default is 8GB).
+  - Sets up the swap file with higher priority for optimal performance.
+  - Ensures persistence by adding the swap file entry to `/etc/fstab`.

+## create_jetson_clocks_service.sh

+- **Purpose**: Automates the creation and activation of a systemd service for Jetson devices.
+- **Use**:
+  - Creates a `jetson_clocks.service` file to run the Jetson Clocks utility with the `--fan` option.
+  - Reloads the systemd daemon and enables the service for persistence.
+  - Starts the service automatically after creation.

 You're all set! 🎉 Enjoy full‑performance Jetson Orin Nano Super with your CV stack ready to go.